ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 {% highlight text %}
-## [1] 0.09
+## [1] 0.07
 {% endhighlight %}

+So the present model accurately predicts 93% of the training data, but it is a pretty specific shape that is likely to be overfitted.

-With just two features, we can also quite easily plot the decision boundary.
+With just two original input features, we can quite easily plot the decision boundary.
 To do so I create a matrix $X$ of $m$ rows which corresponds to a grid of points for which we can then generate a prediction.
 We use the output $\theta$ derived from the model fit from the `ex2data1` data.
 We then combine the predictions from the grid of points in a contour plot.

 The function to create the boundary thus takes two inputs: a sequence of numbers `xy` delineating the limits of the plot.
-This works for situations where the ranges of the two features are similar, but would need to be adapted for features with different ranges - although it would probably be fine if feature scaling is used.
+This works for situations where the ranges of the two features are similar, but would need to be adapted for features with different ranges (although it would probably be fine if feature scaling is used)